Brendan Eich, a programmer who

 interesting and worth the read!

-JavaScript is a scripting
+JavaScript is a scripting or programming language that

 allows you to